Something stinks. It kind of smells like… dirt. Maybe you’d describe it as “earthy,” or perhaps it’s just flat-out musty.

 In our region, that means lots of hot, humid air will enter your home.
 What’s to be done?

 One solution is a ventilating whole-house dehumidifier.
 These systems interface with your HVAC ductwork and remove moisture in your home every time the relative humidity spikes above a set threshold.

 They also provide fresh air ventilation via positive pressure.
-So you're pushing fresh, filtered, dehumidified air into the home rather than removing air from them home only to replace it with unconditioned outdoor air.
+So, you’re pushing fresh, filtered, dehumidified air into the home rather than removing air from the home only to replace it with unconditioned outdoor air.

 Another option is an ERV mechanical ventilation system, which is a particularly good option for well-sealed, airtight houses.
 The ERV brings in and removes air in equal amounts; thus, it provides fresh air without pressurizing your home.